magnus-lycka/gocddash/README-analysis.md

 beautifulsoup4
 bokeh

-(Don't be afraid if the pandas installation takes a while.)
+(The pandas installation might take a while.)

 Start up a local database with docker: